 A qualitative study conducted by our colleague, Dr. Salimah Meghani, at the University of Pennsylvania suggested that patients may attempt to use cannabis to avoid taking opioids, as one patient said: “I’ll [first] go to the marijuana.
 If that doesn’t work, I’ll go to the harder medicines…Rather than take OxyContin and hydrocodone, I’m taking…the [marijuana] strands”.

-We are conducting a large survey of cancer patients at the University of Pennsylvania Abramson Cancer Center to evaluate the prevalence and patients’ perceptions of cannabis use.
-This study is being conducted as part of a consortium of 11 other cancer centers around the country.
+We conducted a large survey of patients with cancer to evaluate the prevalence and patients’ perceptions of cannabis use.
+This study was conducted as part of a consortium of 11 other cancer centers around the country.
+The results found that across sites 33% of patients reporting using cannabis since their cancer diagnosis.
+A series of studies from this consortium is published in an issue of JNCI Monographs.

 Selected Publications